betajaen/beastie/README.markdown

 What is Beastie?
 ----------------

-Beastie is a C++ based simplified collision detection library for the [Ogre3D graphics engine](http://www.ogre3d.org), and it only comes in two files, `beastie.h` and `beastie.cpp`.
+Beastie is a C++ based simplified collision detection library for the [Ogre3D graphics engine](http://www.ogre3d.org), and it is neatly packaged in a single header, `beastie.h`.
 "Beastie" should be always pronounced in a Glaswegian accent.

 It only detects collisions and does not respond to them as you would typically encounter in a more fully featured physics engine or more advanced collision library.
 However the detections are accurate and are optimised, building some response code on top of beastie shouldn't be to difficult, an example of some of this is in the "wee.cpp" test application that can be found at the beastie Git repository.